Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/3-Terraform-Cloud-Workspaces/_index.md

 #### Terraform Cloud Workspace Proposal

 Since you determined the modules needed for AnimeHub in the previous section, it is now easier to discover Terraform Cloud workspaces for AnimeHub.
-For the purpose of demonstration, only workspaces for the development environment will be created.
+For the purpose of demonstration, only workspaces for the development environment will be developed.
 The following workspaces will be set up in the hands-on sections:

 ![0002](/images/2/3/0002.svg?featherlight=false&width=50pc)